ezraschwaa/CS389-hw2/README.md

 ## 3: Select Metrics

-We settled on two metrics to pay attention to.

-First, average response time for a given set of parameters.

-Second, sustained throughput, defined as the highest messages-per-second rate at which average response time remains below 1 second.
+We chose to focus exclusively on sustained throughput, defined as the highest messages-per-second rate at which average response time remains below 1 second.

 ## 4: List Parameters